katiewimmer/wimstudy/research.md

         - Remain idle for 340 minutes
     Work frantically for remaining 20

+## The Sima Method
+    Timer for 120 Minutes
+        - Work/Study
+    No breaks

 ## Work-Based Breaks
     Complete an assignment
     Break for 15 minutes